JoelZBub/organic-free-range-pack/UG100OFRM Build Notes.md

 Build 1.1.0

 **Removed Caverns II Mirage Dimensions** - This was done to remove a bug that will crash servers and single player clients.
-However can potentially change your existing world save if those dimensions have been used.
+However it can potentially change your existing world save if those dimensions have been used.
 Any currently existing Mirage books will have no use and the Mirage portal will no longer function.
 If you have any items in those dimensions, be sure to remove them before updating.

 Added Mods:
 * Bad Wither No Cookie - Reloaded (By Kreezxil) - Added at the request of everyone who no longer wished to pee themselves when someone on the server killed the Ender Dragon